The Transformers: Rescue Bots are a spin-off of the main Transformers series that is intended to cater for a younger audience.

 Since the set is designed for a young audience, Playskool intends for it to be as accessible as possible.

-With that in mind, the initial console, which includes Optimus Prime, is only $49.99, and each subsequent Transformer is only $6.99.
+With that in mind, the initial console, which includes Optimus Prime, is under $40.
+Each subsequent Transformer is about $5.

 Things We Like About Beam Box